irodger/xlsx-json-parser/Readme.md

 ```javascript
 {"0":"H","1":"e","2":"l","3":"l","4":"o"}
 ```
-I working on it.
-For correct parser working your values need to be a sublevel
+<strike>I working on it.
+For correct parser working your values need to be a sublevel</strike>
+✔ Got it!